decatur/gridchen/README.md

 Click any cell
 -> Selection is revoked

+Scroll active cell out of view, then create input -> active cell scrolls into view.
+Note: Currently we only support dblclick to enter edit mode.
+So it it not possible to enter edit mode on a out of view cell.

 Mouse-Wheel past the first row -> not possible

 Make a Click-Selection-Expand. -> The active cell should not change.

 Check trimming

-Edit Mode uses raw data
+Edit Mode shows raw data

 Copy&Paste date must result in same value